 With that said, how much does rehab cost exactly?
 Inpatient rehab prices can vary.
 Depending on the care that you need, and the addiction you face, typically, prices range between $6,000 and $20,000.
 These numbers are approximations for 30-day inpatient programs.
 Outpatient programs generally cost less at around $5,000 to $10,000, which again is for 30 days of treatment.
 This a general range, and these prices can vary from center to center.

 Generally, outpatient programs allow a person to receive treatment while remaining in their own home environment.
-Because of this, outpatient rehab doesn’t require people to pay for room and board, and you would be separately responsible for acquiring these for yourselves, as they will not be provided to you.
-Those participating in outpatient rehab programs have to only pay for the cost of rehab services that they receive, which typically do not consume the full 24 hours per day.
+Because of this, outpatient rehab doesn’t require people to pay for room and board.
+You would be separately responsible for acquiring these for yourselves, as they will not be provided to you.
+Those participating in outpatient rehab programs have to only pay for the cost of rehab services that they receive.
+This is due to the fact that they typically do not consume the full 24 hours per day.

 Falling Into the Cycle of Addiction

 When the cost of treatment for addiction and rehab is a weighing issue, it is most obviously going to be easier on your pocket to find success through fewer circumstances that can lead back to a relapse.
 As the saying goes, it is better to take the time to do something right the first time than to have to go back and fix it over and over again.

 It’s crucial to take the time and dedicate it to rehabilitation.
 To detox properly, you need to rest and let your body heal.
 Spend your time digging into what caused the addiction to begin and understand your physical and emotional triggers.
 If you opt for a lesser version of rehab, you may then end up paying for it over and over again and not exactly getting the care you need.